ember-learn/ember-blog/source/2019-06-28-the-ember-times-issue-104.md

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
 This week - everything about **Embroider**:
-Readers' Questions: What is Embroider 🤔,
+Readers' Questions: What is Embroider? 🤔,
+Live Embroider Demo by Edward Faulkner 🖥️,
 Help out in the Prettier Glimmer Quest Issue 🎀✨,

 ---